dejay22kar/jay22kar/me-myself-and-i.md

   </div>
 </div>

-<h2 id="where-am-i-based-out-out-of">What are my physical features? (if for strange reasons you wanna know)</h2>
-<p>I weigh 202 kg on Jupiter and I am 0.001366 miles tall.</p>

 <h2 id="where-am-i-based-out-out-of">Where am I from?</h2>
 <p>I am from and currently based in Mumbai, India.</p>

+<h2 id="where-am-i-based-out-out-of">What are my physical features? (for strange reasons if you wanna know)</h2>
+<p>I weigh 202 kg on Jupiter and I am 0.001366 miles tall.</p>

 <h2 id="languages-i-speak--">Languages I speak -</h2>
 <ul>
   <li><strong>English -</strong> Not that great vocabulary though (which I believe, can be good for writing sometimes.
 Yes, you read that right - good)</li>
-  <li><strong>French -</strong> Oui, mais je suis encore un debutant :P</li>
+  <li><strong>French -</strong> Oui, mais je suis encore un debutant </li>
   <li><strong>Marathi -</strong> Because its my mothertongue</li>
   <li><strong>Hindi -</strong> Because its the common tongue of India</li>
-  <li><strong>Gujrati -</strong> O bhay/ben... ekdam nechral chhu! </li>
+  <li><strong>Gujarati -</strong> "Savaar-savaar ma mharo magaj ni kharab karta tame!
+Chal fafda khai le..." </li>
   <li><strong>Math -</strong> Just at an intermediate level.
 Its mind-blowing and mind-boggling!</li>
   <li><strong>Music -</strong> Oooofff… where do I even begin.
 Let me just share a song with you - <a href="https://www.youtube.com/watch?v=TUVcZfQe-Kw">guess?</a></li>
   <li><strong>Bookish -</strong> “Yes, Bookish” assured Jay nodding his head as he imagined the confused face of the reader while reading this.
 “Don’t you know Bookish!?
 The language novels speak?” asked Jay enthusiastically.</li>
   <li><strong>Actions -</strong> Well, this one’s tricky.
 I can be quite fluent at it one day and completely forget it the other.
 Its hard to practice.
 Secondly, you rarely come across people who speak it.</li>
 </ul>

+<h2> My hobbies and interests - </h2>
 <p>I loved Science and Math when I was a kid.
 It fascinated me!
 I am grateful for my mother that she let me buy all the story books related to scientists, inventors and mathematicians (I can still remember the scenes I imagined as a kid when I read them).
-My love for them obviously transformed into love for Physics, which got transformed to mechanics/mechanical engineering eventually finding my core niche as Heat and mass transfer and computer simulations now.</p>
+My love for them obviously transformed into love for Physics, which got transformed to mechanics/mechanical engineering eventually finding my core niche as Heat and mass transfer and computer simulations now, professionally.</p>

 <p>Personally, I have a lot of other diverse interests -</p>

-<p><strong>I love music!</strong> What’s my genre?
-None and all.
-I do have special place for western classical, but otherwise, I like good music.
-A good music is like truth - noone can deny it.
-Also, I attended a Hans Zimmer concert in 2023.
-What!?
-It’s worth mentioning twice!</p>

 <p>I’ve realised that it’s not something that I absolutely love, but <strong>I am good at table tennis</strong>.</p>